home-assistant/developers.home-assistant/docs/frontend/development.md

 ```

 :::tip
 The `configuration.yaml` file can be found in the `config` directory at the root of the Home Assistant Core repository.
+If the path is incorrect or otherwise inaccessible, the web frontend won't work.
 :::

 ### Installing Node.js (manual environment only)